Chemical Hearts: Production

 In June 2016, Awesomeness Films acquired the screen rights to Chemical Hearts.
 In June 2019, it was announced Lili Reinhart and Austin Abrams had joined the cast of the film, with Richard Tanne directing from a screenplay he wrote.
 Principal photography began in June 2019 in New Jersey.
+Filming locations included Woodland Cemetery in Newark and Emerson Junior-Senior High School in Emerson.

 Release

-It was released on August 21, 2020 on Amazon Prime Video.
+Chemical Hearts was released on Amazon Prime Video on August 21, 2020.

 Reception

+Critical response

-According to review aggregator Rotten Tomatoes, 60% of 95 critics gave the film positive reviews with an average rating of 5.7/10.
-Out of 22 "Top Critics", 70% gave the film positive reviews.
+According to review aggregator Rotten Tomatoes, 60% of 97 critics gave the film positive reviews with an average rating of 5.7/10.
+Out of 22 "Top Critics", 70% gave the film positive reviews with an average rating of 6.0/10.
 The site's critics consensus reads, "For better and for worse, Chemical Hearts captures the well-worn ups and downs of melodramatic teenage love - and countless other films about it."
-Metacritic assigned the film a weighted average score of 57 out of 100, based on 16 critics, indicating "mixed or average reviews".
+Metacritic assigned the film a weighted average score of 57 out of 100, based on 16 critics, indicating "mixed or average" reviews.

 Sheila O'Malley of RogerEbert.com described the film as "sneakily subversive," and "very unpredictable," writing that, "there's much to be said for what Tanne has pulled off in Chemical Hearts, for his gentle and measured approach.
 You actually feel like you have been through something by the end."
 She added that "Lili Reinhart is a revelation.
 She has such gravitas as an actress," and that, "Abrams is a thoughtful presence, and best when he's forced to deal with her unpredictable behavior.
 Watch his reactions.
 He's paying such close attention to her, trying to read her face.
 These two young actors make this bond make sense."